Ericsson/dataplanebook/src/threading/threading.rst

 A DPDK control thread starts its life as an :term:`unregistered non-EAL thread`.
 The EAL sets control thread's :term:`affinity mask
 <Processor affinity>` to that of the process original ``main()``
-sthread's affinity mask, at the time it initialized the EAL, but with all cores used for running EAL threads removed.
+thread's affinity mask, at the time it initialized the EAL, but with all cores used for running EAL threads removed.

 An alternative to using this DPDK convenience function for thread